WHAT ARE THE ADVANTAGES OF BEING SEEN PRIVATELY?

 The ambience and exclusivity of a private hospital clinic

 DO I NEED TO BE REFERRED BY MY GP?

 Most private healthcare insurance companies require a GP referral to be seen privately.
-The referral letter can either be e-mailed to Sophie Lines (private medical secretary) via her contact number (07708 632814) or you can bring it with you.
+The referral letter can either be e-mailed to Sophie Lines (private medical secretary) at email@example.com or via her contact number - 07708 632814.
+Alternatively, you can bring the referral with you.
 If you wish to see Mr Edmunds privately and are self-paying you do not need a referral, although it is often helpful.

 DO I NEED PRIVATE MEDICAL INSURANCE?

 Not necessarily.
 Not insured (self-paying) patients are welcome.
 Many patients seen in the clinic do not have private healthcare insurance.

 If you do not have insurance you will find that private consultations are surprisingly affordable and Mr Edmunds is always happy to see self-pay patients.
 If any procedures are required the costs of these will always be discussed.

 I HAVE PRIVATE MEDICAL INSURANCE.
 DO I NEED TO INFORM THEM FIRST?

 Yes.
 It is important to check that your health insurance company will cover the cost of the treatment you are seeking, so that you are not left with any unexpected bills.
 Any shortfall or lack of cover will be need to be paid by the patient.

 If you provide details of your scheme, policy number and pre-authorisation number, in most instances your insurer can be billed directly, rather you having to get involved in payment arrangements.